- Accommodation and Dining

 Contact: Health Representative

-The Health Representative assists individuals in a variety of settings to learn about health lifestyles for individuals or family on counselling, and to function as a liaison between health care team, and members to maintain active relationship with other agencies involved in the community health, and well being i.e. local health committees, interagency, local women’s groups, or hamlet councils etc. Information on local Health Representative Programs, services, and employments visit: Department of Health
+The health representative assists individuals in a variety of settings to learn about health lifestyles for individuals or family on counselling, and to function as a liaison between health care team, and members to maintain active relationship with other agencies involved in the community health, and well being i.e. health committees, interagency, women’s groups, or hamlet councils.
+Information on health representative programs, services, and employments visit: Department of Health

 Head Nurse I & II

 The Nurses in Charge I & II works with community Health Nurses to provide administration, or Nursing services in expanded role to all clients, such as individuals, families, groups, and the community.
 The Nurse manages provision of medical services to Liaisons work development, maintain cooperative, and effective relationships with physicians, or other agencies, administration, Inuit organizations, or community interagency i.e. participates in interagency meetings to plan, implement and evaluate joint projects related to Health or plan, controlling and coordinating the provisions of community Health programs, and services in a designated service area.